-When the PlayStation 3 first arrived on store shelves, people complained that the PS3 “had no games.”
+When the Sony PlayStation 3 first arrived on store shelves, people complained (much as they did with the PlayStation Vita) that it “had no games.”
 What a difference a few years make.

-Although the Xbox 360 has far more games including indie and arcade titles, the PlayStation 3 has far more memorable exclusives.
-Don’t get me wrong, Mass Effect and Halo are amazing, but games like Uncharted 2: Among Thieves and Metal Gear Solid 4: Guns of the Patriots tug my heartstrings, and will linger in my memories forever.
+The Xbox 360 has an incredible array of titles (both from the big guns and indies), but the PlayStation 3 has far more memorable exclusives.
+Don’t get me wrong, Forza and Halo are amazing, but games like Uncharted 2: Among Thieves and Metal Gear Solid 4: Guns of the Patriots tug my heartstrings, and will linger in my memories forever.

 “Long live play,” the recent Sony campaign cheers; Sony’s exclusives have let me create my own world, and my own stories.